All Episodes

 No kidding.

-No, I mean, I, you know, there are some people with a serious problem, and everybody knows that they lie about everything.
+You know, there are some people with a serious problem, and everybody knows that they lie about everything.

 They become grand lies.

-You just gotta always tell the truth.
+You just got to always tell the truth.

-But then you come up with these questions that are in here that are well, let me see.
+But then you come up with these questions that are in here that are, well, let me see.

-Here's the question here's the questionnaire that they put out.
+Here's the questionnaire that they put out.

-Um I'm going to read you a list of situations when people sometimes lie.
+I'm going to read you a list of situations when people sometimes lie.

-So the first question is how about lying in order to avoid hurting someone's feelings?
+So the first question is, how about lying in order to avoid hurting someone's feelings?

-And so I I gotta tell you, I'm raising my hand, I'm going, yeah, you don't want to hurt people's feelings.
+I'm going, yeah, you don't want to hurt people's feelings.

 All right, here's another one.